 - let you know who to contact if you’re still unhappy

-Where HMRC makes a mistake or delay using information you have given them, and they send you a late tax bill or pay you too much tax credits, they may not collect the full amount you owe.
+Where we make a mistake or delay using information you’ve given us, and we send you a late tax bill or pay you too much tax credits, we may not collect the full amount you owe.

-Taking your complaint further
+How to take your complaint further

-A different customer service adviser will:
+If you do this, a different customer service adviser will:

 - take a fresh look at the complaint

 Once we give you that response, our complaints procedure is complete.